-Thank you for choosing the AX565 cellular phone designed to operate with the latest digital mobile communication technology, Code Division Multiple Access (CDMA).
-Along with the many advanced features of the CDMA system, such as greatly enhanced voice clarity, this compact phone offers:
+Thank you for choosing the LG BANTER cellular phone designed to operate with the latest digital mobile communication technology, Code Division Multiple Access (CDMA).
+Along with the many advanced features of the CDMA system, this compact phone offers:

-- Celltop capability.

-- Music capability and microSDTM card slot.

-- Significantly enhanced voice clarity.

-- Slim and sleek design with internal antenna (Internal antenna described as antenna throughout this user guide).

-- Large, easy-to-read, 9-line backlit LCD with status icons.

-- Paging, messaging, voice mail, and caller ID.
+- Celltop capability. - Significantly enhanced voice clarity. - Slim and sleek design with internal antenna (Internal antenna described as antenna throughout this user guide). - Large, easy-to-read, 9-line backlit LCD with status icons. - Paging, messaging, voice mail, and caller ID. - 23-Key external keypad and QWERTY internal keypad. - Speakerphone feature. - Menu-driven interface with prompts for easy operation and configuration.

-- 24-key keypad.

-- Speakerphone feature.

-- Menu-driven interface with prompts for easy operation and configuration. - Any key answer, auto answer, auto retry, one-touch and speed dialing with 99 memory locations. - Bilingual (English and Spanish) capabilities. - Bluetooth® wireless technology.
+- Any key answer, auto answer, auto retry, one-touch and speed dialing with 99 memory locations. - Bilingual (English and Spanish) capabilities. - Bluetooth® wireless technology.

-The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by LG Electronics is under license.
+The Bluetooth® word mark and logos are owned by the Bluetooth® SIG, Inc. and any use of such marks by LG Electronics is under license.
 Other trademarks and trade names are those of their respective owners.